cu-library/tyro/readme.md

 ##Setup:

 Tyro is a standalone executable, written in Go.
 It should compile in Go 1.3.
-A web server like Nginx or Apache is not requred to use it.
+A web server like Nginx or Apache is not required to use it.

     ./tyro -key=yourclientkey -secret=yourclientsecret -url=yourapiurl